The LIBER Award for Library Innovation was instituted by LIBER with support from OCLC.

 - Quality of the abstract

-We congratulate the Award winners and look forward to presenting them with their Awards at the Annual Conference in Lausanne this summer!
+We congratulate the Award winners and look forward to presenting them with their Awards at the Annual Conference in Trondheim this summer!